Admissions guidance

 Will I receive an offer?

-Courses in the School of Law receive a high volume of applications relative to the places available.
-This means that we cannot extend an offer to all applicants and that for some courses we may hold your application for a period in which applications are assessed relative to others in the given field.
+Courses in the School of Law receive a high volume of applications relative to the places available (typically over 18 applications per place).
+This means that we cannot extend an offer to all applicants.
 Offer decisions are made based on an overall review of applications including predicted grades, breadth of knowledge demonstrated through qualifications, personal statement, and contextual information.

 Applications may be unsuccessful based on an overall assessment or for specific reasons such as: